 Instructions

 - Make sure you have all ingredients within arms reach.
+Cooking goes fast!

-- Heat up your wok over maximum heat.
+- Heat up your wok over medium-high heat.
 As soon as it starts to smoke a little, pour the cooking oil or lard into the wok, immediately followed by the minced garlic.
 Give it a quick stir.

 - When the garlic starts to turn brown at the edges, add shrimp, Chinese sausage, and chili boh or chili paste.
 Stir-fry until the shrimp are cooked (should only take about a minute), then remove the shrimp and Chinese sausage from the wok.
 Set aside.